GeoKrom/NTUA-Advanced-Manufacturing-Systems-CIM-Industry-4.0-course/README.md

 java Pipe
 ```

-# Exerice 2 - Prediction of Temprature - Time at welding plate using Neural Networks
+# Exercise 2 - Prediction of Temprature - Time at welding plate using Neural Networks

+# Exercise 3 - Genetic Algorithm for Optimazition of welding process

 # Authors